Employment rate in Scotland continues to rise

 The latest rate of 74.3% was 0.3 of a percentage point up on the previous quarter but still 1.1 percentage points lower than pre-pandemic levels.

+Scotland and London are the only parts of the UK where employment remains lower than before the coronavirus pandemic.

-Across the UK last month, there was an employment rate of 75.3%.
+Across the UK last month, there was an employment rate of 75.3% and the number of job vacancies in hit a 20-year high.

 The unemployment rate in Scotland remained at 4.4%.